 Maintenance and repair services: Maintenance fees are usually included in the monthly vacation rental property management fees charged by managers.
 This is because repairs and maintenance often need to be done on short notice and as quickly as possible.
 If a pipe bursts or the washing machine leaks, guests are going to expect that it gets fixed promptly, otherwise they may not leave a good review.

 If a manager charges a maintenance fee, be sure to ask them exactly what maintenance it covers.
 Find out if they have their own maintenance team or if they outsource, and if the fee covers all necessary repairs for the month.
 The last thing you will want is to have to top up the maintenance fee if it runs out during the month.

 Often short-term rental management companies charge additional property management fees on top of the regular ones.
 Additional fees are for services that exceed the essential cleaning, maintenance, and guest management services that property managers offer.

 Before hiring a property manager and paying the relevant vacation rental property management fees, ask yourself these questions:

 If you own a few vacation rental properties, managing and overseeing them yourself will be a lot easier than if you own multiple properties.

-Your decision should also be influenced by how much time you can realistically commit to managing your listings.
-Managing a vacation rental business requires a lot of work, and if you already work a full-time job, you might have less time to focus on your listings than you need.
+Your decision should also be influenced by how much time you can commit to managing your listings.
+Managing a vacation rental business requires a lot of work.
+If you already work a full-time job, you might have less time to focus on your listings.

 Finally, your rental goals should also influence your decision about hiring a manager.
-If you live in your rental property and only rent it out when you are traveling or vacationing, then you won’t be looking for full-time occupancy and may be able to manage it yourself.
+If you live in your rental property and only rent it out when you are traveling, you may be able to manage it yourself.
 On the other hand, if your listings are vacant and you want to maximize their occupancy potential, then hiring a manager to oversee all operations would make more sense.